awsdocs/amazon-lex-developer-guide/doc_source/import-export-format.md

   },
   "resource": {
     "name": "bot name",
-    "version": "version number",
+    "version": "version number",,
+    "nluIntentConfidenceThreshold": 0.00-1.00,
+    "enableModelImprovements": true | false,
     "intents": [
         List of intent JSON structures.
-        For more information, see [Intent structure](#import-export-intent).
+        For more information, see .
     ],
     "slotTypes": [
         List of slot type JSON structures.
-        For more information, see [Slot Type structure](#import-export-slot-type).
+        For more information, see .
     ],
     "voiceId": "output voice ID",
     "childDirected": boolean,